 The EYFS classroom is organised to allow children to explore and learn securely and safely.
 There are areas where the children can be active, be quiet and rest.
-The classroom is set up in learning areas, where children are able to find and located equipment and resources independently.
-The EYFS class has it own enclosed outdoor area.
+The classroom is set up in learning areas, where children are able to find and locate equipment and resources independently.
+The EYFS class has its own enclosed outdoor area.
 This has a positive effect on the children's development.
 Being outdoors offers opportunities for doing things in different ways and on different scales than when indoors.
 It offers the children to explore, use their senses and be physically active and exuberant.
-We plan activities and resources for the children to access outdoors that help the children to develop in all 6 areas of learning.
+We plan activities and resources for the children to access both indoors and outdoors that help the children to develop in all areas of learning.
+Both Nursery and Reception access adult led and child led activities.